cmeegamarachchi/aab_react_express/docs/Development.md

 ### Common Issues

-1. **Port conflicts**: Change the PORT environment variable if 8324 is in use
+1. **Port conflicts**: Change the PORT in configuration file or environment variable if 3000 is in use
 2. **Node version**: Ensure you're using the Node.js version specified in `.devcontainer`
 3. **Dependencies**: Run `npm install` in both `frontend/` and `server/` directories
 4. **TypeScript errors**: Check `tsconfig.json` files for proper configuration